techiediaries/techiediaries/_posts/2020/laravel/2020-09-20-laravel-auth-redirection-using-redirectto.md

 ---
 layout: post
-title: "Laravel 6 Auth Redirection Using redirectTo"
+title: "Laravel 8 Auth Redirection Using redirectTo"
 image: "images/content/laravel.png"
-excerpt: "In this tutorial, we'll learn how to customize the auth system in our Laravel 6 CRM app to redirect users after they register or login to a different route depending on their role"
+excerpt: "In this tutorial, we'll learn how to customize the auth system in our Laravel 8 CRM app to redirect users after they register or login to a different route depending on their role"
 tags : [laravel, laravel-6-tutorials-and-examples, laravel6]
 ---

-In this tutorial, we'll learn how to customize the auth system in our Laravel 6 CRM app to redirect users after they register or login to a different route depending on their role.
+In this tutorial, we'll learn how to customize the auth system in our Laravel 8 app to redirect users after they register or login to a different route depending on their role.

-Most of the times, the authentication system provided by Laravel 6 is enough for adding login and registration to your web application.
+Most of the times, the authentication system provided by Laravel 8 is enough for adding login and registration to your web application.

 The auth scaffolding which is now moved to a separate `laravel/ui` package provides out of the box routes and views for the `LoginController`, `RegisterController`, and `ResetPasswordController` which are included in your project and are responsible for providing the functionality of the auth system.

+> Please note that the Laravel team recommends developers to use Jetstream for new Laravel 8 projects but they have also updated the `laravel/ui` package to version 3 for using with Laravel 8, especially if you are updating your previous Laravel 7 app to the latest version.

+## Laravel 8 Auth Redirection Using `$redirectTo`

 If you take a look at the `app/Http/Controllers/Auth/LoginController.php` file, for example, you would find the following code: